Internal Auditor Job Description, Courses & Certification Requirements

 Types of Internal Audits

-Internal auditing has historically been synonymous with the performance of financial audits, which seek to ensure an organization is using generally accepted accounting procedures (GAAP) to create and manage financial information through the review of financial statements.
+Internal auditing has historically been synonymous with the performance of financial auditing, which seek to ensure an organization is using generally accepted accounting procedures (GAAP) to create and manage financial information through the review of financial statements.
 Businesses also recognize the need for other types of auditing that look beyond ledgers and balance sheets with respect to legal compliance, IT security, environmental, operational and performance oversight objectives:

 Compliance Audits are used to evaluate an organization’s compliance with applicable laws, regulations, policies and procedures.
 Legal and policy requirements may be created by federal or state statute.
 An organization’s management or board of directors can also create compliance requirements internally.